Writing Effective Prompts

 • Important: Can only be set by focused_action, but once set can be used anywhere

-Key Difference: Input variables are replaced before the agent sees them, while runtime variables are set during execution and used by subsequent steps.
+Key Difference: Input variables are replaced before the agent sees them, runtime variables are set during execution and used by subsequent steps, and sensitive variables are passed verbatim (as aliases) to tools but their plaintext values are never exposed to the agent; they are resolved only during actual computer actions.

 Utilizing Prompt Images